-Simplified Releases to the Central Repository with Nexus
+Simplified Releases to the Central Repository With Nexus

 4 minute read time

-In order to release the 1.0.0 version, I first updated a few more plugins by checking what is available with:
+To release the 1.0.0 version, I first updated a few more plugins by checking what is available with:

 <code>mvn versions:display-plugin-updates</code>